-History of SLI
+History of Strategic Leader, Inc.

 Bud McKinney is a retired FBI Agent.
 In 2005, he established Strategic Leader, Incorporated (SLI), a consulting business in strategic leadership development and risk management.
 SLI’s initial contract was for conducting international compliance investigations in Foreign Corrupt Practices Act matters with the US Department of Justice, the Securities and Exchange Commission, Tyco International, and White and Case Law Firm.
 SLI led investigative teams of retired FBI Agents, lawyers, and accounts for some 3 years in 20 countries.
 SLI continues to do contract work subcontracting ad hoc teams as necessary.